 Jennie Cooper samples the culinary skills of some chefs of the future

-It's not often you walk into a restaurant mid-week and can hardly spot a free seat, noted my husband, as we were warmly greeted and shown to our sun-drenched table by the window at PL1 Restaurant.
+It's not often you walk into a restaurant mid-week and can hardly spot a free seat, noted my husband, as we were warmly greeted and shown to our sun-drenched table by the window at PL1 Restaurant in Plymouth.
 This student-run establishment is part of City College Plymouth's catering department, where students develop their cooking and front-of-house skills under the watchful guidance of lecturers.

 The energy and hum of the restaurant reminded me of university halls – it's like an up-market canteen, with groups of regulars chatting, music at a volume where you can actually hear it, and industrious waiting staff smiling at regulars, dishing up and fetching condiments.
 A bit like sitting in a café and watching the world go by on the busy street outside, this is a good place to sit and absorb the rhythm of daily life.